 What are the downsides of not using a mortgage adviser?

 Without the assistance of a broker, it’s possible that you could end up on a mortgage deal that doesn’t represent your best interests.
 Your application could be rejected because you incorrectly filled out your application or because you don’t fit the lender’s criteria

 You won’t have access to exclusive deals and rates

 There will be no middleman, meaning you have to work directly with lenders

 Why should you use a mortgage broker?

-Many people choose to use a bank or building society over a mortgage broker, simply because they prefer to stick to what they know.
+Many people choose to go directly to a lender, such as a bank or building society, over a mortgage broker, simply because they prefer to stick to what they know.
 Others feel like they need to remain loyal to their bank - perhaps you’ve banked with them for years and like going in and seeing a friendly face.
-If you have banked with a particular bank for many years, you might find they offer a discount if you take out a mortgage with them, which also might help sway your decision.

-Everybody is different and there is no right or wrong way to go about getting a mortgage.
-We can't tell you which route you should take, but if you want to receive honest, trustworthy mortgage advice and discover more about Mortgage Advice Bureau, please feel free to get in touch with us today and we'll be more than happy to talk with you.
-Or, head to find out more about getting a mortgage
+Everyone’s situation is unique, and there is no right or wrong way to get a mortgage.
+We can't tell you which path to choose, but if you want to get honest, trustworthy mortgage advice, get in touch with us today, and we'll help you work out what you need and what next steps to take.

 Your home may be repossessed if you do not keep up repayments on your mortgage.